 ‘There were rats down the mine but no gas.
 It had electricity throughout and bright lights.
 Seams were 18m deep, dug out in three layers, and then filled with sand.
 They were told never to try and hide in the pit, pumps were working all the time or it would flood within 24hrs.
 Miners would always warn ‘vorsichtig’ –take care, and would listen for sounds of collapse.
 No one died in the mine, or at the camp, only in the hospital.

-The camp commandant, Arthur Engleskirche, shot at least two prisoners and was wanted for war crimes after the war, but was never found.
-After the war the Mine Foreman Herr Spaniol was successfully tried for war crimes and convicted to seven years imprisonment in September 1947, but his sentence was revoked in December 1951.
+The E72 camp commandant, UnterFeldwebel Arthur Engleskirche, shot at least two prisoners and was wanted for war crimes after the war, but was never found.
+After the war the Mine Foreman Gerhard Spaniol, a civilian, was successfully tried for war crimes and convicted to seven years imprisonment in September 1947.
+His sentence was revoked in December 1951.

 John the Bastard, War crime

-The E72 camp commandant, Unter-Feldwebel Arthur Engelkircher (known to the inmates as ‘John the Bastard‘) was apparently a notorious sadist and my father completed a war crime affidavit, in his distinctive handwriting, for MI6 after his liberation describing the death, at Engelkircher’s hands, of 2nd Battalion Guardsman David Blythin on 23rd March 1943.
+The E72 camp commandant, Unter-Feldwebel Arthur Engelkircher was known to the inmates as ‘John the Bastard‘.
+Engelkircher was a committed Nazi and apparently a notorious sadist.
+My father completed a war crime affidavit, in his distinctive handwriting, for MI6 after his liberation describing the death, at Engelkircher’s hands, of 2nd Battalion Guardsman David Blythin on 23rd March 1943.